ktcrowe/BabyBash/README.md

   - testing: test cases to ensure all functions are working as expected
   - refactor: code refactoring to separate the main file into smaller, more manageable files

-(Note: Ownership transferred from personal to school account on 11/20/2020)
+*(Note: Ownership transferred from personal to school account on 11/20/2020 due to workflow limitations.)*